cozycreative/cozycreative.github.io/explain.md

 3. **Avoid Dead Ends**:
    - Always provide a way for the player to return to a location or resolve the event.
 4. **Be Specific with Event Names**:
-   - Use descriptive names that include the location (e.g., sell_items_pawnshop instead of just sell_items).
+   - Use descriptive names that include the location (e.g., check_fridge instead of just check).
-5. **Choose Appropriate Outcome Types**:
+5. **Always Include Time Costs**:
-   - Use message for simple feedback that keeps player in same location.
+   - Every action should have a realistic time cost using update_time.
-   - Use trigger_event for complex interactions requiring multiple steps.
+6. **Consider Body Parameters**:
-   - Use change_location for moving between locations.
+   - Actions should affect relevant body stats (hunger, energy, etc.).
-   - Use end_event to return from events.
+   - Use appropriate time-based conditions (time_passed) for repeated actions.